Kristina01111000/Drws_site/README.md

 - make member blocks smaller if possible
 -
 - disabled browser cache on w3 to  fix redirect issue after updates
 	- reported to peepso people, disabling the browser cache fixed the issue!!
+	- make sure that it still works next time also, he said it was still fast engouh

 Manager of youtube now also -> can change/add etc videos and everything